Smart buildings; smart cities; smart motorways.

 The IoT and HVAC

 We’re still in the ‘first wave’ of the IoT revolution, but adoption is already making strides in the HVAC industry.
-Research suggests that 13% of US homes now own a smart thermostat, for example, and while it’s difficult to find comparative data for the European market, it’s difficult to imagine that penetration would be less, given the enormous popularity of products like Hive and Nest.
+Research suggests that 13% of US homes now own a smart thermostat, for example, and buildings are becoming smart at an even faster pace: from a US Smart Buildings market size of 179 million $ in 2014, it grew to 286 million $ in 2017, and is expected to reach 635 million $ in 2022.

 It’s only the tip of the iceberg, but smart thermostats are a great example of how the IoT can add extra value to age-old products.
 While central heating systems have historically worked on an on/off or timer basis, smart thermostats can be controlled remotely using a companion app on your smartphone.
 This means you can adjust the temperature of your home manually, wherever you are, as long as you have an internet connection.
 It’s incredibly convenient and can be a big energy-saver, as well, reducing the need for unnecessary usage.

 But that’s only the start.
 Products are increasingly able to make adjustments by themselves, with little or no human input.
 For example – some energy companies tailor the cost of power throughout the day, so it costs more when it’s in demand.
-Nest is able to take those prices into account when adjusting the temperature, delivering optimal comfort and cost savings for the user at the same time.
+In buildings, Foobot is able to take those prices into account when adjusting the temperature, delivering optimal comfort and cost savings for occupants at the same time.

 ‘Connected’ HVAC products could also be a key player in the battle against polluted indoor air.
 In a world where indoor air pollution is 2-5 times worse than outdoor air – and air pollutants cause over 50,000 deaths per year in the US, as well as nearly 13,000 in the UK – the importance of clean air has, understandably, taken on great importance.